 If the appeal is upheld, outcomes can include re-instatement in the academic program with the opportunity to continue making progress towards degree completion, e.g. another semester to demonstrate research progress, or another opportunity to take a comprehensive exam or a thesis or dissertation defense.

-If The Graduate School Dean approves the appeal, the student must complete a Plan of Action.
-A template can be obtained online on the forms page of The Graduate School’s website.
-The student should work with their committee chair to complete the Plan of Action.
-The plan must enumerate the items to be completed for the student to return to good standing and will be signed by the student, the student’s committee chair, department head, and the graduate school.

 Appealing Admissions Decisions